 Sustainability Reporting Initiative

 Maintaining the integrity of aquatic life at our hydroelectric facilities is something we take very seriously.
-Throughout Innergex’s history, we have taken great care to address, avoid and mitigate any impacts our projects may have on aquatic species.
+Throughout Innergex’s history, we have taken great care to address, avoid and mitigate any impacts our facilities may have on aquatic species.
 We have designed and constructed or improved 11 fish enhancement projects at some of our hydroelectric facilities to offset any impacts that the facilities could have on local fish-bearing water systems.
+The results of the five-year monitoring programs have found positive results – there were no adverse effects on the local fish communities and, in some instances, the fish abundance increased after five years of hydro operation counter to predictions made during the environmental impact assessment for the project.
 These projects have proven to be extremely successful at maintaining and even sometimes enhancing fish populations.

 Fish and Wildlife Monitoring Programs